Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

 Modern revival: Since Moldova’s independence, monks have returned, and the cave monastery is once again active.

 Several monks are resident here making it a living site of worship rather than just a historical monument.
-I felt I was intruding a little and also my privilege.
-If you go, be respectful and don’t outstay your welcome!
+I felt I was intruding a little.
+If you go, be respectful and don’t outstay your welcome.

-The inside of the monastery is elaborate and highly decorated. this is in stark contrast to the monk’s sleeping quarters.
+Much of the inside of the monastery is elaborate and highly decorated, with one exception, the monk’s sleeping quarters (shown).
 They sleep on the pure bedrock, in tiny stone nooks, each opening up into a central corridor,

 view from the narrow ledge on the cliff old orhei cave monastery

-Standing on the ridge at Old Orhei, with the church perched atop and monastic cells carved into the cliffs, I was struck by other cliffside sanctuaries I’ve seen – the suspended monasteries of Meteora in Greece, the vast cave city of Vardzia in Georgia and also the ancient underground cities of Drinkuyu and Kaymakli in Cappadocia, Turkey.
-Old Orhei may be smaller in scale, but it shares that same improbable marriage of faith, human ingenuity and raw geology.
-It’s jaw dropping!
-This was one unforgettable moment and a highlight of my trip.
-Don’t miss this place off your itinerary to Moldova!
+Standing on the ridge at Old Orhei, I was reminded of other cliffside sanctuaries I’ve visited, including the suspended monasteries of Meteora in Greece, the vast cave city of Vardzia in Georgia and also the ancient underground cities of Drinkuyu and Kaymakli in Cappadocia, Turkey.
+Old Orhei may be smaller in scale, but it shares that same marriage of faith, human ingenuity and raw geology.
+All are jaw dropping and some of the most remarkable sites I’ve seen across Europe.
+An unforgettable moment and trip highlight.
+Don’t miss Old Orhei and the cave monastery on your trip to Moldova.

-St. Mary’s church (sometimes called St Catherine’s) is the landmark most people notice first at Old Orhei – a bright white Orthodox church perched dramatically on the ridge above Butuceni village.
-It’s generally open during the day, though like many rural Moldovan churches it may not keep rigid hours.
-If the door is shut you may need to find someone with a key, to let you in.
+St. Mary’s church (sometimes called St Catherine’s) is the landmark most people notice first at Old Orhei.
+A bright white Orthodox church perched dramatically on the ridge above Butuceni village.
+It’s generally open during the day, but it may not keep rigid hours.
+If the door is shut you’ll need to find someone with a key, to let you in.

 st mary's old ohei set in beautiful grounds

-Built in the early 20th century (1904, on the site of an older wooden chapel), it was closed during Soviet times and even used as a museum storehouse.
-It’s striking inside and brightly painted with colourful icons, in traditional orthodox style.
-It was restored after Moldovan independence from Russia and is active again with regular services.
+Built in the early 20th century, on the site of an older wooden chapel, it was closed during Soviet times and even used as a museum storehouse.
+It’s striking inside.
+Brightly painted with colourful icons in traditional orthodox style.
+It was restored after Moldovan independence from Russia and there are regular services held here once again.

-The reserve isn’t just ruins and a church!
-The living villages of Butuceni & Trebujeni are part of the experience, with rustic guesthouses, traditional food, and village life carrying on much as before.
+The reserve isn’t just ruins and a church, The living villages of Butuceni & Trebujeni are part of the experience, with their rustic guesthouses, traditional food, and village life carrying on much as it has done for centuries.

-As we walked back through Butaceni, towards our lunch stop, we stopped off at the Ethnographic museum.
+As we walked back through Butuceni, towards our lunch stop, we stopped off at the Ethnographic museum.
 A restored 19th-century peasant house filled with traditional textiles, dowry chests, ovens, and local crafts.
 It offered a glimpse of rural Moldovan life and the welcome we received was delightful.
+After this is was time for lunch.

 Lunch at Butuceni Eco Resort